sunnivin/lesson-modular-type-along/_episodes/03-exercise.md

 teaching: 10
 exercises: 50
 questions:
-  - Learn techniques for generalizing code development?
+  - Learn techniques for generalizing code development
   - What are the pros and cons for chosing general code design?
 objectives:
   - Know about pure functions (functions without side effects, functions which given same input always return same output).